slobzheninov/Glyphs-Scripts/README.md

 ## Set Vertical Metrics
 A manager for the vertical metrics based on Google’s [strategy](https://github.com/googlefonts/gf-docs/blob/main/VerticalMetrics/README.md).

+## Report Compatibility
+Prints the structure of elements for the selected glyphs.
+Separately shows compatibility after flattening outlines (as in variable export), and flattening outlines + removing overlaps (as in variable export with a “RemoveOverlap” filter).

 ### License
 Copyright 2020 Alex Slobzheninov.